Hasan ibn Ali: Mobilisation of Iraqi troops

-Sasanian-style Coin minted in the present-day Iran in 30 AH (661–662), during Hasan's caliphate.
+Sasanian-style Coin minted in Iran around 30 AH (661–662), during Hasan's caliphate.
 The Arabic phrase lillah (lit. 'for Allah') appears in its margin.

-As the news of Mu'awiya I's advance reached Hasan, he ordered his local governors to mobilise and invited the Kufans to prepare for war, "God had prescribed the jihad for his creation and called it a loathsome duty (kurh)", referring to verse 2:216 of the Quran.
-There was no response at first, possibly because some tribal chiefs were bribed by Mu'awiya I. Hasan's companions now scolded the crowd and inspired them to leave in large numbers for the army campgrounds in Nukhayla.
-Hasan soon joined them and appointed Ubayd Allah ibn Abbas as the commander of a vanguard of twelve thousand men tasked with holding Mu'awiya I back in Maskin until the arrival of Hasan's main army.
+As the news of Mu'awiya's advance reached Hasan, he ordered his local governors to mobilise and invited the Kufans to prepare for war, "God had prescribed the jihad for his creation and called it a loathsome duty (kurh)", referring to verse 2:216 of the Quran.
+There was no response at first, possibly because some tribal chiefs were bribed by Mu'awiya.
+Hasan's companions now scolded the crowd and inspired them to leave in large numbers for the army campgrounds in Nukhayla.
+Hasan soon joined them and appointed Ubayd Allah ibn Abbas as the commander of a vanguard of twelve thousand men tasked with holding Mu'awiya back in Maskin until the arrival of Hasan's main army.
 Ubayd Allah was advised not to fight unless attacked and to consult with Qays ibn Sa'd, the second in command.
-Wellhausen names Abd Allah ibn Abbas as the commander of the vanguard, but this is rejected by Madelung, who suggests that the choice of Ubayd Allah indicates Hasan's peace intentions because the former had earlier surrendered Yemen to Mu'awiya I without a fight.
+Wellhausen names Abd Allah ibn Abbas as the commander of the vanguard, but this is rejected by Madelung, who suggests that the choice of Ubayd Allah indicates Hasan's peace intentions because the former had earlier surrendered Yemen to Mu'awiya without a fight.
 This is the view of Ibn Shihab al-Zuhri, the Umayyad-era historian who adopted the pro-Umayyad account that depicts a greedy Hasan eager to renounce his caliphate for money.
 This must have been the official Umayyad account, distributed to legitimise Mu'awiya I's rule in the absence of a council (shura) or election or designation (nass), suggests Jafri.